JohnNKamau/inventory-management-system/README.md

 ---

-## Running the Application
+## Starting the Application

-Start the Flask server.
+Run the Flask application.

 ```bash
 python app.py
 ```

-The API runs on:
+The server will start on:

 ```
 http://localhost:5000